adriankpierce/cocktails/README.md

 ![Alt text](readme_images/analysis_6.png?raw=true)

-- (WIP) Numerous types of analysis can be done to estimate how the presence of certain ingredient categories impacts the presence of other ingredient categories (correlation, chi2 hypothesis test, association rules).
+- (WIP) Numerous types of analyses can be done to estimate how the presence of certain ingredient categories impacts the presence of other ingredient categories (correlation, chi2 hypothesis test, association rules).
 Below I’ve included a few preliminary bivariate graphs that show a few of the more clear relationships.

 ![Alt text](readme_images/analysis_7.png?raw=true)